mysql - An explanation for BNF rule -

 and here interesting thing have noticed , cannot explain:

-(in sql_yacc.yy
+(in sql_yacc.yy)

-predicate: ... | bit_expr between_sym bit_expr and_sym predicate { $$= new (yythd->mem_root) item_func_between($1,$3,$5); if ($$ == null) mysql_yyabort; }
+predicate: ... | bit_expr between_sym bit_expr and_sym predicate { $$= new (yythd->mem_root) item_func_between($1,$3,$5); if ($$ == null) mysql_yyabort; } the same on expression syntax page:

-predicate: ... | bit_expr [not] between bit_expr , predicate
+predicate: ... | bit_expr [not] between bit_expr , predicate that means that

-foo between 1 , bar between 1 , 2
+foo between 1 , bar between 1 , 2 query syntactically correct, while makes no sense @ all.

 my question: used for? miss if used

-bit_expr [not] between bit_expr , bit_expr
+bit_expr [not] between bit_expr , bit_expr instead?

 lol (not lol anymore actually)